Shantae: Bolo

 Bolo is Shantae's friend and sparring partner.
 He is described as being rather slow and very easily attracted to girls, though he seeks to prove himself as capable of being a hero.
-He has a baby brother named Pongo.
+Risky Revolution introduces his little brother, Pongo.
 Bolo appears as a playable character in Half-Genie Heros "Friends to the End" mode.

 Rottytops

-Rottytops is a sentient zombie girl who is described as being mischievous and constantly getting others into trouble for fun.
-After meeting Shantae in the first game, her behavior toward her remains ambiguous.
-However, in-game dialogue in Shantae and the Pirate's Curse reveals that she holds Shantae in great esteem and wants to be her friend.
-She has two brothers named Abner Cadaver and Poe.
+Rottytops is Shantae's friend, a sentient zombie girl who is described as being mischievous and constantly getting others into trouble for fun.
+Risky's Revenge introduces her two brothers, Abner Cadaver and Poe.
 Rottytops appears as a playable character in Half-Genie Heros "Friends to the End" mode.

 Risky Boots

 Risky Boots the lady-pirate is Shantae's evil nemesis and the series' primary antagonist.
 She constantly seeks to conquer Sequin Land or take revenge on Shantae for ruining her schemes.
 Risky is aided by her pirate crew, made up of tiny humanoid creatures called Tinkerbats.
-Shantae and the Pirate's Curse reveals that she was once the first mate of a very dangerous being named the Pirate Master, and was corrupted by dark magic while serving him.
-Risky aids Shantae against the Pirate Master in Pirate's Curse and appears as a playable character in Half-Genie Heros "Pirate Queen's Quest" mode.
+Despite being a villain for most of the series, Risky aids Shantae against the Pirate Master, Risky's former captain, in Shantae and the Pirate's Curse, and appears as a playable character in Half-Genie Heros "Pirate Queen's Quest" mode.